callmemathew/Telegram-Bot/README.md

 *   `/start`: Initializes the conversation.
 Prompts for language selection if not already set.
 *   `/lang`: Allows the user to change their preferred language at any time.
-*   `/stop`: Informs the user that the session is stopped.
-Messages will create a new session.

 ## License